ChatImproVR/The-Book/src/Beginner_Tutorial/creating_objects.md

 const ENEMY_BULLET_HANDLE : MeshHandle = MeshHandle::new(pkg_namespace!("Enemy Bullet"));
 ```
 Each line represents the ID for each entity/object.
 We will declare a constant value that it is a MeshHandle with the name holder of the object using the `pkg_namespace`.
-These variables should not be declare in ServerState nor ClientState.
+These variables should not be declared in ServerState nor ClientState.

 ## Setting up the Mesh for Each Object
-Now we have declare the MeshHandle, we need to create the Mesh itself, or the object itself.
+Now that we have declare the MeshHandle, we need to create the Mesh itself, or the object itself.

-If you want to use `Blender` to create an object and upload that as a mesh into the plugin, please refer the [Blender](/Beginner_Tutorial/creating_objects.md#blender) section that is below this section.
+If you want to use `Blender` to create an object and upload that as a mesh into the plugin, please refer the [Blender](/Beginner_Tutorial/creating_objects.md#blender) section of this tutorial.

 Let's start making the player object itself.
-Our design, since it is a basic model, will be a sqaure for the player.
+Our design, since it is a basic model, will be a square for the player.
 First, we declare a function that returns a Mesh type.
 ```rust
 fn player() -> Mesh {}